millerk22/emc2-labs/EMC2-Labs-Fall/labpandas.rst

 .. code-block:: python

-     # Use loc to select the Grade of Sarah and Emily
+     # Use loc to select the Grade column for Sarah and Emily
      >>> df.loc[[0, 2], "Grade"]
      0    87
      2    93
      Name: Grade, dtype: int64

-     # Use iloc to select the Grade of Sarah and Emily
+     # Use iloc to also select the Grade column for Sarah and Emily
      >>> df.iloc[[0, 2], 3]
      0    87
      2    93
      Name: Grade, dtype: int64

-The most efficient way to access a column is use the ``[]`` brackets and the name of the column.
+The most efficient way to access a column is to use the ``[]`` brackets and the name of the column.

 .. code-block:: python

-     # Create a new column title Test Score and give everyone a random score
+     # Create a new column titled Test Score and give everyone a random score
-     >>> df["Test Score"] = np.random.randint(0, 100, 6)
+     >>> df["Test Score"] = np.random.randint(0, 100, 5)
      >>> df["Test Score"]
      Name
      Sarah     5